PA Distinguished & Emeritus Faculty

-Dr. Marvis Lary began her career as a physician assistant in 1972 in WSU’s physician assistant program.
+Dr. Marvis Lary, Emeritus Faculty, began her career as a PA in 1972 in WSU’s PA program.
 She was one of only two females in the first class of 12 students.
 After graduating in 1975, she worked in family practice for 20 years.
-Seeing the value of higher education, Dr. Lary earned

-a bachelor’s degree in 1978 and a master’s in 1986, both from WSU.
+Seeing the value of higher education, Dr. Lary earned a bachelor’s degree in 1978 and a master’s in 1986, both from WSU.
 In 1991, she earned her doctorate from Kansas State University.
-In 1987, she was named clinical director in WSU’s department of physician assistant, and she became the first female program director in 1989.
-In early 2001, she was promoted to associate dean of academic affairs and research in the College of Health Professions.
+In 1987, she was named Clinical Director in WSU’s Department of Physician Associate, and she became the first female program director in 1989.
+In early 2001, she was promoted to Associate Dean of Academic Affairs and Research in the College of Health Professions.

 Marvis’ warmth, intelligence, diligence, and courage made her the backbone of the WSU PA Program for well over a decade.
 She was a pioneer for the PA profession and PA education and particularly for women within the profession.
 Marvis had an innate ability to inspire, lift, and advance those around her to do the same; thus, her influence is multiplied by everyone she taught and mentored.

-Pat Bunton joined the PA faculty in 1990 and retired 25 years later,
+Pat Bunton, Emeritus Faculty, joined the PA faculty in 1990 and retired 25 years later,

-training over

-1,020 PA students.
+training over 1,020 PA students.
 Pat began her career as a nurse in 1981 and graduated

-from the

-WSU PA Program in 1987.
+from the WSU PA Program in 1987.
 Being the life-long learner she is, Pat also earned

-a Master

-of Christian Ministries from Friends University (1994) and Master of Adult
+a Master of Christian Ministries from Friends University (1994) and Master

-and Continuing
+of Adult

-Education from KSU (2001).
-For most of her time at WSU, Pat served as the Director
+and Continuing Education from KSU (2001).
+For most of her time at WSU, Pat served

-of Didactic Education and taught courses within the medical history / physical examination
+as the Director of Didactic Education and taught courses within the medical history